kamranahmedse/developer-roadmap/src/data/roadmaps/mathforml/content/Partial Derivatives resource.md

-# Partial Derivatives resource
+# Partial Derivatives
-## Partial Derivatives
+## what is Partial Derivatives?
   The partial derivative is used in vector calculus and differential geometry.
 In Mathematics, sometimes the function depends on two or more variables.
 Here, the derivative converts into the partial derivative since the function depends on several variables.

-Visit the following resources to learn more:
+## Visit the following resources to learn more:

 - [How to Calculate Partial Derivatives?
 ](https://www.cuemath.com/calculus/partial-derivative/)